Dagwan/TASK_INTERN_CAREER/README.md

 ## How to Run the Script
 ### Running the Script Locally
-- Clone the Repository:
-Clone the project repository from GitHub to your local machine.
+- Clone the project repository from GitHub to your local machine.

-git clone <repository-url>
+* git clone "repository-url"
-cd <repository-directory>
+* cd "repository-directory"

 ## Install Dependencies:
 Ensure all required libraries are installed using the command: pip install -r requirements.txt

 ## Run the Script:
-Execute the script by running:
+Execute the scripts by running one by one:
 - python book_scraper.py
 - python process_books.py

 ## Check the Output:
 The script will create a CSV file named books_with_detailed_info.csv containing all the scraped data.

 ## Script Workflow
 - Fetching Pages: